How to Do a Balance Transfer the Smart Way

 What happens to your old account?

 After your balance transfer is processed, double-check your old accounts to ensure that their balances have been reduced to $0.
-Some residual interest charges (called trailing interest) may have accrued in the accounts during the time between application and payoff.

-For the sake of your credit score, you’ll want to keep paid-off credit cards and lines of credit open.
-The exception is if the account has an annual fee that you’d rather not pay.
-While paying off your consolidated balance, keep old credit cards out of sight and reach, not in your wallet.
+For the sake of your credit score, it's best to keep paid-off credit cards and lines of credit open.
+But you can cancel the card if it has an annual fee that you’d rather not pay.

 Step 4: Aggressively Pay off Your Debt

-Your transferred balance will have a minimum payment amount that you need to make each month.
 Depending on the card’s terms, a late payment may result in the promotional APR period ending prematurely, so make sure it's on your calendar!

-Some personal finance gurus advocate the debt snowball method, in which you’d make minimum payments and then allocate extra cash toward paying off your smallest balance first, regardless of its APR.
-An alternative approach is the avalanche method, in which you’d pay off the balance with the highest APR first.
+• Some personal finance gurus advocate the debt snowball method.
+You make minimum payments and then allocate extra cash toward paying off your smallest balance first, regardless of its APR.

-Try to seize your low-interest lifeline by paying far more than the monthly minimum during the promotional period.
-If you don’t make a big dent while you have the luxury of paying little to no interest on it, you might end up in a worse spot than before once the promotion ends and the regular APR kicks in.
-Plus, you’re out whatever amount of money you paid for the balance transfer fee.
+If you don’t make a big dent while you have the luxury of paying little to no interest on it, you might end up in a worse spot than before once the regular APR kicks in.

-Related: How to Pay Off Credit Card Debt
+RELATED: How to Pay Off Credit Card Debt

 FAQs